-A true journey of an infertile woman with strong faith and a bum thyroid.
-If you don't believe in miracles, stay here for a while - I've got the most amazing story to tell. :)
+If you don't believe in miracles, stay here.
+I have the most amazing story to tell.

 Saturday, September 1, 2012

 What labs should I have done if I suspect I have PCOS?